darapheaktin/darapheaktin.github.io/index.md

 **Authors**: *Darapheak Tin* and *Chung Tran*

-***Abstract***: This paper examines the implications of means-tested child-related transfers for female labor supply, macroeconomic aggregates, and welfare.
-We provide new insights based on a macroeconomic analysis of two highly targeted child-related transfer programs in Australia: Family Tax Benefit (FTB) and Child Care Subsidy (CCS).
-For our study, we develop a dynamic general equilibrium heterogeneous-agent overlapping generations model of single and married households who face income and longevity risks, costs of raising children, and unequal access to child-related transfers due to means testing.
-Our counterfactual policy experiments indicate that while means testing is an important tool for better directing benefits towards low-income households, the entailing high participation tax rates exert significant adverse work incentive effects on secondary earners, particularly women.
-In general, relaxing the means testing rules can increase female labor supply, human capital, output and welfare.
-Our findings also suggest other potential incremental reforms to the transfer payment rates but strongly reject the abolition of child-related transfers altogether on both efficiency and welfare grounds.
-Three key mechanisms in our quantitative framework drive these results: (i) family structure, (ii) life-cycle dynamics, and (iii) the interplay between transfer programs in the general equilibrium setting.
+***Abstract***: Should government transfers to families with children be means-tested or universal?
+We revisit this question and provide new insights from the Australian policy settings where joint family income tests determine eligibility and benefit levels of child-related transfers.
+We first document key empirical facts on child-related transfers and distinct age-profiles of labor supply of mothers in Australia, using household survey data HILDA 2001-2020.
+Next, we build a dynamic general equilibrium overlapping generations model of single and married households with children and quantify the implications of child-related transfers with means testing for female labor supply, macro aggregates, and welfare.
+Our results indicate that strict and complex means testing rules can result in significant adverse effects on female labor supply and human capital accumulation.
+A reform that switches from the benchmark means-tested child-related transfer system to a universal system can improve aggregate efficiency and overall welfare.
+This reform is supported by the majority; however, it leads to welfare losses of single mothers who are the intended beneficiaries.

 **Paper presentations to date**:
 *RSE Macro Study Group* (ANU);